Dwarf-Therapist/Dwarf-Therapist/BUILDING.md

     - MSVC v141 - VS2017 C++ x64/x86 build Tools

 2.)
 Download Qt Creator & Libraries
-Take latest version 5, for instance at time of writing it's 5.15.2.
+Take version 5.9 or minor version above, for instance at time of writing it's 5.15.2.

 You can either :
 * use the [official installer](https://doc.qt.io/qt-6/get-and-install-qt.html).